Director, Medical Oncology (Associate Professor or Professor Rank)

 - Eligible for tenure within the College of Medicine

-For fullest consideration, please complete an electronic application, including a letter of interest and a curriculum vitae (CV).
-You are encouraged to apply to both the tenure system and non-tenure positions at:
+For fullest consideration, please complete an electronic application, including a letter of interest and a curriculum vitae (CV) by September 16th, 2019.

 The University of Illinois at Chicago is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.